-You will visit the most well known whisky distillery in Ireland; Jamesons.
+You will visit the most well known whiskey distillery in Ireland; Jamesons.
 Due to the significant growth from the late 18th century and continuing on to the present date, an expansion was in need, therefore Jamesons holds two distilleries one in Cork and the other in Dublin.
-Jamesons brings its past to the future creating the smoothest Irish whisky.
+Jamesons brings its past to the future creating the smoothest Irish whiskey.

 Next stop you will encounter St. Patricks Cathedral.
 Founded in 1191 it is the National Cathedral of the Church of Ireland.
 Since Saint Patrick baptised Christian converts nearby over 1500 years ago, this holy site has been a place of spiritual encounter for countless generations.

 The hotel which you will reside within for the evening will be The Shelbourne Hotel, a timeless landmark in the city.
 Just minutes away from some of Dublin’s most famous sites and landmarks with stunning views over the city.
 It is known for its exquisite fine-dining and spectacular style.
 You will have a lovely evening relaxing and recovering for next day destinations.